VioletSnow08/Iceberg-Gaming-Website/README.md

 Made with Vue.js using the Vuexy Vue.js Template.

 Property of Iceberg Gaming, with the 17th Brigade Combat team being a subsidary of it.
+You can view our to do list over at: https://trello.com/b/9IKIc1iz/iceberg-gaming-website (This readme will be formatted soon)

 The brand new Iceberg Gaming Website features tons of things.
 - An advanced application system